MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Networking/v3.0.0/Get-AzureVirtualNetworkGatewayIPsecParameters.md

 # Get-AzureVirtualNetworkGatewayIPsecParameters

 ## SYNOPSIS
-Gets the IPsec parameters for an azure_2 virtual network gateway.
+Gets the IPsec parameters for an Azure virtual network gateway.

 ## SYNTAX